Governance

 Reporting Structure

-The Research Ethics Committee is a joint committee of the Council and the Senate.
+The Research Governance and Ethics Committee is a joint committee of the Council and the Senate, typically reporting through the Senate in the first instance.

 Click here to see a diagrammatic representation of the Committee Structure.